Last updated on December 31st, 2022 at 12:08 pm

 Training for 3 days a week is definitely enough to build muscle.
-You should focus on the big compound exercises, including the squat, deadlift, and bench press.
-These specific exercises and ample time for rest and recovery will ensure you gain muscle mass.
+It is better to focus on the big compound exercises, such as squats, deadlifts, bench press, rows/pull ups, and overhead press.
+These specific exercises with ample time for rest and recovery will ensure you gain muscle mass.

 “Reg The Leg” Trained 3 Days a Week

 I want to take you on a trip down memory lane and introduce the great “Reg the Leg”.